 Encourage curiosity

-Curiosity is invaluable when it comes to looking toward the future and seeking out your business’s next steps.
-It also helps build psychological safety because a cornerstone of curiosity is an eagerness to learn and try new things.
-Keep in mind the old adage that “there are no stupid questions.”
-People should feel comfortable taking on new topics they aren’t already experts in!
+Curiosity is invaluable as a catalyst for change.
+It opens up possibilities when it comes to looking toward the future and seeking out your business’s next steps.
+Encouraging curiosity helps build psychological safety.
+This is because a cornerstone of curiosity is an eagerness to learn and try new things.

 Focus on healthy conflict

 Think of “conflict” here more as “debate”.
 When teams truly feel psychologically safe, it means they aren’t tethered by a fear of messing up or looking foolish.
 It also means they feel comfortable challenging their peers’ ideas and having their own contributions challenged.
-Afterall, no idea is perfect from the outset.
+After all, no idea is perfect from the outset.
 We all need help working out the kinks.

 Promote open communication

 Communication is fundamental within any functioning workplace, but it’s especially important when it comes to creating an environment that values psychological safety.
 After all, the whole point is that people feel comfortable speaking up!
-Make sure to keep avenues for communication open across departments and leadership hierarchies.
-Now more than ever, with companies recognizing the need for candid dialogue around racial and cultural inequities in the workplace, healthy communication pathways that allow for honesty, vulnerability, and openness are essential.

 Foster mutual trust